Sanctuary of Arsinoe Aphrodite at Cape Zephyrion: Cultic aspects and epithets

 Ultimately, it is difficult to say the role Arsinoe played in her own divinification.
 During life, she was deified as part of the Theoi Adelphoi and was depicted as a divine royal on temple walls, but it is unclear whether Arsinoe played a specific role in her association with the navy.
 However, Ptolemy II sought to expand the Ptolemaic empire through his navy, and Arsinoe's image was used as a way of spiritualizing the naval-military desires of the royal family.
 Kallikrates's desire to create a temple merging the naval and the romantic sides of Aphrodite, was likely influenced by Ptolemy II's naval ambitions, as Kallikrates was both his right-hand man in naval and priestly areas.
-Thus, we can assume that Arsinoe II's deification and construction of a sanctuary was a political move to advertize Ptolemaic Naval influence and to ensure loyalty to the crown, though spiritual and personal reasons likely joined in the creation of the new Goddess.
+Thus, we can assume that Arsinoe II's deification and construction of a sanctuary was a political move to advertise Ptolemaic Naval influence and to ensure loyalty to the crown, though spiritual and personal reasons likely joined in the creation of the new Goddess.
 We can see that Arsinoe II's deification had an influence on naval expansion, as several ports around the world were named after her by the Ptolemy's.
 These ports in Lycia, Crete, Argolis, and Pamphylia showed that this naval depiction of Arsinoe was purposeful, and several powerful officers of the Ptolemaic Navy were instrumental in keeping Arsinoe II's cult alive.
 It is clear that the temple at Cape Zephyrion was a decisive construction that benefitted the Ptolemaic Navy and royal family just as much if not more than it helped ease the mind of sailors and unmarried women.
 While Arsinoe II's cult was followed actively, showing her divinity was acknowledged by individuals– it is also clear that her image played an active role in Ptolemaic naval expansion.